renaissance-publishing/renaissance/content/chapters/02-background.md

 These regions, equipped with their own nobility and institutions, continued to prosper and develop.

 In CY -148, more than 80*dc* southwest of Karrach's domain, a Gnollish tribe sought the aide of the human city of *Autumn's Folk* against a powerful confederation of their enemies.
-The humans agreed; their new Gnollish allies where granted a charter to found a manor in some nearby land, in exchange for their martial aid.
+The humans agreed; their new Gnollish allies where granted a charter to found a manor in some nearby land, in exchange for their martial aid; this charter would come to be called the Old Charter, and formed the template for a new and vital civilization.

 The people of *Autumn's Reach* prospered, along with their new Gnollish neighbors.
-The charter granted to the Gnolls provided a kind of template; more manors where founded, by Humans, Gnolls and Halflings; some became city-centers in their own right.
+The charter granted to the Gnolls provided a kind of template; more manors where founded, by Humans, Gnolls and Halflings.
+Some of these manors became city-centers in their own right.
 The Old Charter proved an inadequate framework for the growing civilization; 148 years after the signing of the Old Charter, the New Charter was promulgated and signed.
 The New Charter was designed to govern a civilization, the Commonwealth: it allowed for the collection of taxes, allowed for the funding of a militia and the construction of roads and bridges, and constructed the Commonwealth Council to administer those functions.